TomasHubelbauer/ios-photos-metadata/README.md

 ## To-Do

-Generate a JPG with EXIF metadata and see if WhatsApp will preserve the EXIF.
+### Generate a JPG with EXIF metadata and see if WhatsApp will preserve the EXIF

-Use `a[download]` when iOS 13 is out and it is supported in Safari.
+### Use `a[download]` when iOS 13 is out and it is supported in Safari

-See if using a non-standard keyword (like the program name, or none/empty) will have the same behavior or if it will be treated differently by iOS.
+### See if using a non-standard keyword will be treated differently

+Like the program name, or none/empty - will it have the same behavior or will it be treated differently by iOS?